 , by Brianna Hair, 3 min reading time

-Not for use during pregnancy.
-If you have a medical condition or take pharmaceutical drugs please consult with your doctor prior to use
+Not for use during pregnancy or lactation.
+If you have a medical condition or take pharmaceutical drugs please consult your doctor prior to use.

 This information in our Herbal Reference Guide is intended only as a general reference for further exploration, and is not a replacement for professional health advice.
 This content does not provide dosage information, format recommendations, toxicity levels, or possible interactions with prescription drugs.
 Accordingly, this information should be used only under the direct supervision of a qualified health practitioner such as a naturopathic physician.